AudreyLL88/MS3__Sante/README.md

 **Newsletter**

-* This feature allows the user no matter if he is registered or not to subscribe to the website's newsletter.
-The email given by the user is registered in the database in a collection called "subscriptions" and is separate from users.
+* This feature allows the user, no matter if he is registered or not, to subscribe to the website's newsletter.
+The email given by the user is registered in the database in a collection called "subscriptions" and is separate from the "users" collection.

 **Featured Recipes**